Seán McCool: Chief of Staff

-The Curragh
+Internment in the Curragh, Election Campaign and Hunger Strike

 When McCool arrived in the Curragh internment camp in April 1942 the faction fighting within the camp between those who accepted Liam Leddy as the prisoners camp O/C and those who supported Pearse Kelly as camp O/C was in full flight.
 McCool, upon entering the Curragh, brought instructions from the IRA leadership on the outside that the rift between the factions was to be healed and both factions were to come together.
 Liam Leddy organised a meeting within the camp to discuss the directive from the leadership.
 McCool and a number of other prisoners, mostly on the Kelly side of the dispute, voted to accept the directive.
 Leddy refused to accept this and the split was solidified and McCool aligned himself with the Pearse Kelly faction.

 While morale amongst the prisoners was affected by the split in the camp McCool and other senior prisoners in the camp ensured that men were kept occupied and that Republican politics was to the fore at all times.
 Towards the end of 1942 this took the form of a 'Statement on Republican Policy'.
 McCool and Pearse Kelly colluded in writing this document which was essentially an education program for Republican internees which was intended to ensure that the Curragh Camp became "..a school of training of leaders and fighters".
 The document focused on revolutionary training, the national struggle, the history and economics.
 This was a radical program which put the common good ahead of private property rights, called for large unproductive landholding to be redistributed, planned for surplus farm produce to be sold at a price guaranteed by the State and promoted State banks and co-ops among other radical social and economic proposals.
 One internee, Derry Kelleher, noted that this period in the Curragh was where "I first heard the word 'revolution' in the powerful northern accent of Seán MacCumhaill".

 Despite the inconvenience of his imprisonment, McCool still had an election to fight as the Republican candidate in his native Donegal.
 The arrest and internment of an election candidate caused some controversy.
 Speaking in Leinster House, seat of the Irish Oireachtas, Roddy Connolly raised McCool's plight when discussing the effects that censorship implemented by the Fianna Fáil government were having on McCool's election campaign, namely that the Fianna Fáil government had censored one of McCool's election advertisements.
 During the same debate, Connolly also accused the Fianna Fáil government of abusing the powers of internment by arresting a candidate for parliamentary election, effectively depriving him of being able to contact his constituents during the election campaign.